 In 2008, Worthington Libraries opened its third location, the Worthington Park Library, in the Worthington Park Shopping Centre and was expanded into two additional store front units in 2014.
-A plan to further expand this location was announced in 2018.
+This location was further expanded in 2019 and is now as large as a free-standing library.